-to and forming part of the consolidated and company financial statements for the financial year ended 31 May 2019 (continued)
+to and forming part of the consolidated and company financial statements for the financial year ended 31 May 2020 (continued)

-3 Loss before taxation The loss before taxation is arrived at after charging the following items, w transfer to intangible assets: hich are stated at amou unts prior to the transfer to intaligible assets.
-2019 2018 Depreciation € 1,885 € 1,884 Auditor's remuneration - Group The analysis of the auditor's remuneration is as follows: Audit of financial statements 23,500 19,000 Auditor's remuneration - Company The analysis of the auditor's remuneration is as follows: Audit of financial statements 20,000 19,000 No fees were incurred for other assurance, tax advisory or other non-audit financial years. services in respect of the e current or prior 4 Directors' remuneration 2019 € 2018 € Aggregate emoluments paid to or receivable by Directors in respect of qualifying services 349,845 420,090 Aggregate amount of gains by Directors on exercise of share options during the financial year - - Aggregate amount of money or value of other assets including shares, but excluding share options, paid to or receivable by the Directors under long term incentive schemes in respect of qualifying services - - 2019 2018 Aggregate contributions paid, treated as paid, or payable during the financial year to a retirement benefit scheme in respect of qualifying services of Directors: € € Defined contribution scheme - for 1 Director (2018: 2) Defined benefit scheme 22,001 - 29,583 - 2019 2018 Compensation paid, or payable, or other termination payments in respect of loss of office to Directors of the Company in the financial year: € € Officer or Director of the CompanyOther offices - - to and forming part of the consolidated and company financial statements for the financial year ended 31 May 2019 (continued)
+4 Directors' remuneration 2020 2019 € € Aggregate emoluments paid to or receivable by Directors in respect of qualifying services 293,816 362,191 Aggregate amount of gains by Directors on exercise of share options during the financial year - - Aggregate amount of money or value of other assets including shares, but excluding share options, paid to or receivable by the Directors under long term incentive schemes in respect of qualifying services - Aggregate contributions paid, treated as paid, or payable during the financial year to a retirement benefit scheme in respect of qualifying services of Directors: Defined contribution scheme - for 1 Director (2019: 1) Defined benefit scheme - - 22,001 Compensation paid, or payable, or other termination payments in respect of loss of office to Directors of the Company in the financial year: Officer or Director of the Company Other offices -

-No amounts have been paid to past Directors of the Company or its holding undertakings (2018: €Nil), except the VHI charges of €12,346 paid by the Company for the former Director of the Company, James P. Jones.
-No compensation has been paid for the loss of office or other termination benefit in respect of the loss of office of Director or other offices (2018: €Nil).
+No amounts have been paid to past Directors of the Company or its holding undertakings (2019: €Nil).
+During the year ended 31 May 2019, VHI charges of €12,346 were paid by the Company for the former Director of the Company, James P. Jones.
+No compensation has been paid for the loss of office or other termination benefit in respect of the loss of office of Director or other offices (2019: €Nil).